For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Basic

-It is possible to define "Basic" type authentication per service.
-Configuration is done in the same file that defines the service references.
-An example is shown above (pay attention to the "authorization" section).
-Defining the "Authorization" header from the script service level (so-called "hardcode") will generate a warning in the logs.
-If an authentication method is provided in the service definition (in the file) it has priority and will replace the "Authorization" header embedded in the script service file.
+There is also the possibility to define "Basic" authentication per service.
+The configuration is done in the same file that defines the service endpoint.
+An example is shown above (pay attention to the "authorization" section) Defining the "Authorization" header at the script service level (so-called "hardcode") will generate a warning in the logs.
+If the authentication method is specified in the service definition (in the file), it has priority and will replace the "Authorization" header embedded in the script service file.

 For example, if